tashcan/bob/README.md

 - Exit section when collecting gifts
 - Create default toml file settings file if none exists
 - Create parsed toml file to show what settings have been applied
+- Customise your keyboard shortcuts

 ## Keyboard shortcuts

+The following are default shortcuts that can be modified (see [KEYMAPPING.md](KEYMAPPING.md))

 Key | Shortcut
 --: | ---